ravisheth/mapsseq/README.md

 - Record average intensity per bead using an epifluorescence microscope.

 ##### Validation of photorelease of primers from bead
+To assess UV exposure-dependent release of primers from barcoded beads, we utilize the Agilent Bioanlyzer HS DNA assay kit to detect low concentrations of ssDNA product.
+- Resuspend ~5,000 beads in 10uL nuclease-free water.
+Make two aliquots.
+- Expose one aliquot to UV light (BlackRay Xenon 365nm UV) for 15 minutes on ice.
+Place the other aliquot on ice and protect from ambient light.
+- Spin down aliquots and remove ~5uL of supernatant.
+- Load 1uL of supernatant and follow manufacturer instructions for the Agilent Bioanylyzer HS DNA kit.

 ##### Sequencing of individual bead primers and total pool primers
 To assess the composition of primers on a single bead as well as the composition of the entire pool of beads, we utilize deep sequencing of the ssDNA primers on the Illumina MiSeq platform.